 GMT was created in 1988 by Paul Wessel and Walter H. F. Smith, and has undergone several revisions and major enhancements since then.
 The GMT 5 series was released on Nov.
 5, 2013.
-This page discusses the current GMT 4 version, which is 4.5.11.
+This page discusses the current GMT 4 version, which is 4.5.18, released 1 July, 2018.
 GMT is supported by the National Science Foundation.

 As of July 2018 it appears that over 30,000 scientists and engineers worldwide are using GMT in their work.
 This estimate is based on ftp traffic and returned registration forms over the last few years.
 Most users of GMT are Earth scientists, but there are apparently no limits to the kind of applications that may benefit from GMT: We know GMT is used in medical research, engineering, physics, mathematics, social and biological sciences, and by geographers, fisheries institutes, oil companies, and a wide range of government agencies.